sara-nl/EAR-harvest-heterogenous-energy-plugin/README.md

 Overview
 --------
 <img src="etc/images/logo.png" align="right" width="140">
-Energy Aware Runtime (EAR) package provides an energy efficient solution for clusters of nodes.

-The package includes some daemons to account, control and limit the power of the whole cluster.
-However, the core of EAR is the library, which aims at finding the optimal frequency for MPI applications for a job according to its selected energy policy, being totally dynamic and transparent.
+Energy Aware Runtime (EAR) package provides an energy efficient solution for Supercomputers.
+EAR includes a runtime library to dynamiclly select the CPU frequency for MPI application based on application characterization done at runtime, node characteristics and power policy settings.
+EAR library doesn't need neither a priori information nor user input.
+EAR also provides mechanism for those experts users that perfectly knows their application, supporting pre-defined frequency configurations.
+EAR library has been integrated in a full energy management system incluing a complete accounting mechanism, and a global energy manager.
+All the componets together provides three main features:

+1- A **simple and ligthweigth runtime library** to automatically select the optimal CPU frequency according to the application, the node, and the power policy.

+2- A complete **energy accounting systemi** based on mySQL DB.
+The energy accounting system is configurable in terms of application details and frequency of upcates

+3- A **global energy managear** in charge of monitoring and controlling the energy consumed in the system.
+Energy control is configurable and it dynamically adapts power policy settings to global energy limits and application characteristics.

+All three components are configurable using a single, cetralized, and simple text file (ear.conf).
+This mechanism makes easy cluster definition and configuration.
+This ear.conf includes default values, pre-defined application configurations, etc. More details can be found in [configuration section] (./etc/conf/README.md)

 Please visit [the main components page](./src/README.md) for a detailed description of each of the main components of EAR.